 Decisions to establish permanent committees are made by the Bank's Board of Directors.
-The chairpersons and members of the committees are nominated by the Chairman & CEO, and their procedural rules - with the exception of the Management Committee - are approved by the Management Coordination Committee.
+The chairpersons of the committees are nominated by the Chairman & CEO, and their procedural rules - with the exception of the Management Committee - are approved by the Management Coordination Committee.
 The Management Committee approves its own procedural rules.
 In respect of resolutions, the Asset-Liability Committee, the Credit and Limits Committee, the Group Operational Risk Management Committee, the International Product Development, Sales and Pricing Committee. and the Work-Out Committee, operate on the principle of simple majority.
-The Management Committee, the Management Coordination Committee, the Product Development, Sales and Pricing Committee, the Management Committee, the Committee, and the Group Investment Committee, operate on the principle that grants decision-making authority to the chairman.
+The Management Committee, the Management Coordination Committee, the Product Development, Sales and Pricing Committee, and the Group Investment Committee, operate on the principle that grants decision-making authority to the chairman.